 - As a starting point for Cuba's transition to democracy, CABA petitions the immediate release of all prisoners of conscience held in Cuban jails, the dissolution of all internal state security organizations, the establishment of freedom of speech, religion, and association, the recognition of private property rights, and the open and unequivocal commitment of the Cuban government to the promotion and protection of human rights and a democratic process.

-For more information on this committee or to join this committee, please contact
+For more information on this committee, or to join this committee, please contact the committee chairs directly.

 FUNDAMENTAL TRANSITIONAL LAW OF THE REPUBLIC OF CUBA